 My sweet mother-n-law, Diane (+ my sister-n-law Addie).
 I love Diane so much and feel so spoiled to have her as my mother-n-law!
 She has been such a support, encouragement, and role model since she came into my life two years ago.
 I also realized that I’ve been too excited to finally have a sister so it was hard to find a picture of just Di and I- need to change that soon!

 My dad & Kathy got married 6 months before Drew and I did- wild!
-We love Kathy so much and are so glad they found each other after they both lost their spouses.
-Kathy is incredibly thoughtful, caring, and has brought a lot of joy to our family.
-I love sharing cooking tips, eating all her delicious food, and when we get to catch up on life.
+We love Kathy and are so glad they found each other after they both lost their spouses.
+Kathy is thoughtful, caring, and has brought a lot of joy to our family.
+I love sharing cooking tips and when we get to catch up on life.
 Looking forward to all the memories ahead with our merged family!

 Grandma Katie (my dad’s mom)- what a LEGACY this woman has created!
 She has been one of my biggest role models throughout my life and I hope to leave a legacy like hers one day.
 She is so wise, caring, and the best of cooks.
 I love listening to her stories and being in her presence.
 She turns 90 this up coming December and I couldn’t be more excited to celebrate her!